Updating hyperlinks in progress:

 This Library Research Guide provides an introduction to the major resources for the study of Canon Law.
-It includes the basic encyclopedias and reference sources, links to the CLICnet catalog for books on canonical topics and an overview on locating journal articles using the Catholic Periodical and Literature Index.
+It includes the basic encyclopedias and reference sources and links to CLICsearch for books on canonical topics and an overview on locating journal articles using the Catholic Periodical and Literature Index.
 For more information, use the tabs you find above.
 These provide brief overviews of sources that will help your research.

 Canon Law, in the Roman Catholic Church, is the body of law based on the legislation of the councils (both ecumenical and local) and the popes, as well as the bishops (for diocesan matters).
 It is the law of the church courts and is formally distinguished from other parts of ecclesiastical law, such as liturgical law.
 However, when liturgical law overlaps with canon law, canon law normally prevails.
 Canon law has had a profound influence on the law of countries where the Roman Catholic Church has been the state church.
 In the Middle Ages the church courts had very wide jurisdiction,e.g., in England, control of the law of personal property, and, because they were well regulated, they tended to attract many borderline cases that might also have been heard by the developing royal courts.

 Catholics of Eastern rites have their own separate codes of canon law, approved by the Roman Catholic Church.
 The term "canon law" is also used for ecclesiastical law in churches of the Anglican Communion.
 The Anglican Constitutions and Canons Ecclesiastical (1603) was a collection of rulings, not based on the old canon law, but given equal force with the canon law.